awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-al2.md

 |  conda\_tensorflow\_p27  |
 |  conda\_tensorflow\_p36  |

 `notebook-al2-v1`: The following kernels are available in notebook instances based on the Amazon Linux 2 platform\.
+These notebook instances support JupyterLab version 1\.
+For information about JupyterLab versions, see [JupyterLab versioning](nbi-jl.md)\.

 |  Kernel Name  |